etingof/snmpsim/README.txt

 in .snmprec files through a so-called variation module alias.

-The following command-line runs Simulator with two instances of the "involatilecache" variation module (dbA & dbB) each instance using distinct database file for storing their persistent values:
+The following command-line runs Simulator with two instances of the "writecache" variation module (dbA & dbB) each instance using distinct database file for storing their persistent values:

-$ snmpsimd.py --variation-module-options=involatilecache=dbA:file:/var/tmp/fileA.db --variation-module-options=involatilecache=dbB:file:/var/tmp/fileB.db
+$ snmpsimd.py --variation-module-options=writecache=dbA:file:/var/tmp/fileA.db --variation-module-options=writecache=dbB:file:/var/tmp/fileB.db

 What follows is a brief description of some of the variation modules included into the distribution.